Tim Smith (Cardiacs): Cardiacs formation, demos and line-up changes: 1977–1984

 In 1979, Smith helped record a 7", "A Bus for a Bus on the Bus", at Elephant Studios in London.
 1980 saw Smith recording the first and only Cardiac Arrest album, The Obvious Identity.
 Eventually, 1000 cassettes were recorded, but only sold at concerts to save on expenditure.
+Smith also played keyboards with the band.
+Smith became the frontman after Pugh and Tagg left the project, and would contribute keyboards in addition to vocals and guitar.

 Smith decided to change the name of the band to Cardiacs in 1981.
 He helped record the band's first album, Toy World, in the same manner as the Cardiac Arrest album – on cassette tape – at a small basement studio known as Crow Studios.
 After another line up change, Smith recruited Tim Quy (percussion), Sarah Cutts (saxophone) and Dominic Luckman (drums).

 Studio years, side projects and solo work: 1984–2008

 The label Alphabet Business Concern was created in 1984.
 Smith was asked by vocalist Fish to support his band Marillion on their forthcoming tour near the end of the year.
 Smith agreed but was not prepared for the hostile audience that awaited them on all legs of the tour (forcing them off the final three days of the tour).
 From then until 1999, Cardiacs released six studio albums, as well as a number of singles, EPs and live albums.

 During the 1990s, Smith took a break from Cardiacs to work on various other projects.
 During 1989 and 1991, he wrote songs for a solo album, Tim Smith's Extra Special OceanLandWorld, eventually released in 1995.
-Smith, his ex-wife Sarah Smith, and William D. Drake were reunited as The Sea Nymphs, a "gentler" version of Cardiacs; they had recorded before in 1984 and released a cassette album, Mr and Mrs Smith and Mr Drake.
+Smith, his ex-wife Sarah Smith, and William D. Drake were reunited as the Sea Nymphs, a "gentler" version of Cardiacs; they had recorded before in 1984 and released a cassette album, Mr and Mrs Smith and Mr Drake.
 Smith also performed with Jo Spratley in Spratleys Japs, who released their album Pony in 1999.

 In March 2006, Smith toured with Ginger & The Sonic Circus as their support act, performing acoustic versions of Cardiacs' songs, along with his own material.
 Cardiacs released their only single of the 2000s, "Ditzy Scene", in 2007.